-- a) Open the Windows Explorer. - example at right, you can see that the image files associated with the Histology SPOT database are located in the C:\Documents and Settings\All Users\Documents\Diagnostic Instruments\Spot\DBImages\Histology directory.
+- a) Open the Windows Explorer. - b) Navigate to the database image files.
+In the example at right, you can see that the image files associated with the Histology SPOT database are located in the C:\Documents and Settings\All Users\Documents\Diagnostic Instruments\Spot\DBImages\

+Histology directory.
 Note that the status bar at the bottom of the screen displays the number of objects in the Histology folder (45) and the disk space used by these objects (58.2 MB).